Isaiah Livers: Senior season (2020–2021)

 During his senior season, Livers posted 16 double-figure games with a team-high five 20+ point games, and averaged 13.9 points per game.
 Livers made a team-high 50 three-pointers, reaching 50+ in a season for the second time in his career.
 He averaged a career-best 6.2 rebounds and 2.0 assists, and he added a pair of double-doubles.
 Following the season, he was named second-team All-Big Ten by the coaches and media.
 On March 13, 2021, Livers suffered a stress injury to his right foot during a quarterfinal game against Maryland in the 2021 Big Ten tournament, which sidelined him indefinitely.
 On April 2, 2021, Livers underwent successful surgery on his foot, with his recovery time expected to be a minimum of six months.
 On April 16, 2021, Livers declared for the 2021 NBA draft.

 Professional career

+Detroit Pistons (2021–2024)

-Livers was selected in the second round of the 2021 NBA draft with the 42nd pick by the Detroit Pistons.
+Livers was selected in the second round of the 2021 NBA draft with the 42nd pick by his hometown team the Detroit Pistons.
 On August 8, he signed with the Pistons.
+Because of a foot injury, he missed 59 of the first 60 games during his rookie season.
+On March 15, 2022, in his tenth game, Livers went 4–5 on three point shots to post a career high 16 points against the Miami Heat, as Livers was in the rotation in place of the injured Cade Cunningham, while Frank Jackson and Hamidou Diallo were sidelined to injuries.
+In his first NBA start on April 1, he posted career highs of 17 points and 11 rebounds for his first double-double against Oklahoma City.

+On March 11, 2023, Livers posted a career high 18 points against the Indiana Pacers.
+On June 29, 2023, the Detroit Pistons exercised Livers’ team option for the 2023–24 NBA season.

+On January 14, 2024, Livers was traded to the Washington Wizards, along with Marvin Bagley III and future draft considerations in exchange for Danilo Gallinari and Mike Muscala.
+On February 26, 2024, the Washington Wizards announced that Livers would miss the remainder of 2023–24 NBA season due to joint capsule inflammation in his right hip.
+However, he was waived by the Wizards on April 5 before playing for them.
+On October 18, 2024, Livers underwent a hip resurfacing procedure that was seen as likely to take a full year to recover from.

+Phoenix Suns (2025–present)

+On July 8, 2025, Livers signed a two-way contract with the Phoenix Suns.